Langston, Alabama

 Langston is a town in Jackson County, Alabama, United States, and is included in the Chattanooga-Cleveland-Dalton, TN-GA-AL Combined Statistical Area.
-As of the 2010 census, the population of the town was 270, up from 254.
-Langston initially incorporated in 1899.
-At some point after 1920, it disincorporated and did not reincorporate again until 1980 (after the census was taken that year, since it did not appear on it).
-Its peak population was in 1920, when it had a population of 500.
+In the 2010 census, the population was 270, up from 254.
+It initially incorporated in 1899.
+At some point after 1920 it disincorporated, then reincorporated in 1980 (after the census was taken that year, since it was not counted).
+Its peak population was 500, in 1920.

 History

 Langston was settled in the 1810s, and was initially known as "Coffeetown" after the Coffee brothers, who were among the early settlers.
 A post office was established in 1845 with Langston Coffee as the first postmaster.
 In 1869, most of Coffeetown's residents moved to Texas, and the following year, James Morgan sold lots for the creation of a new town.
 The new town was named "Langston" after Langston Coffee.

-Langston initially thrived as a river port along the Tennessee River, eventually growing to include nine stores and a blacksmith shop.
-With the rise of railroad traffic in the late 19th century and automobile traffic in the early 20th century, however, the town began to decline.
-The construction of Guntersville Dam by the Tennessee Valley Authority in the late 1930s flooded a significant portion of the town, further reducing its population.
+Langston initially thrived as a river port along the Tennessee River, eventually growing to include nine stores and a blacksmith.
+With the rise of railroad traffic in the late 19th century and automobile traffic in the early 20th, it began to decline.
+The construction of Guntersville Dam by the Tennessee Valley Authority in the late 1930s flooded a significant portion, further reducing its population.